AutoConfig Job Types

 Type names in config: removePairs

-You must have at least one pair set per exchange you use this job type on.
+You must have at least one pair configured for each exchange where you use this job type.

 Pair options:

-that have no open orders and are not in reversal trading, are filtered for possible removal.
-When set to false, all pairs in config are filtered.
+that have no open orders and are not in reversal trading are filtered for possible removal.
+When set tofalse

 .

-For example: snapshots is set to 10, this means that the ticker data for the last 10 times the job runs are saved and some of the values in it are used for calculating average values over time.
+is set to 10, the ticker data for the last 10 times the job ran are saved, and some of its values are used for calculating average values over time.

-The example below shows a job that does the following:
+The example below shows a job that performs the following actions:

-- Additionally, remove all disabled pairs from the config.
+- Additionally, remove all disabled pairs from the configuration.

 {